 Q: Can I buy a yearbook (the Pedagog)?

 A: The University Archives collects yearbooks for preservation in the collection, but does not hold extras to sell.
-The Pedagog is available for research online, and bound issues are available for use in the general collection and in the University Archives.
+The Pedagog is now accessible online, and bound issues are available for use in the general collection and in the University Archives.
 (If you are interested in owning a yearbook, we have noticed that Pedagogs are occasionally available for purchase on eBay.)

 Q: Do you have the Microfilm Collection of the Municipal and Parochial Archives of Mexico?

 A: Unfortunately, no. According to the information we found, a consortium was created in 1969 and assigned areas of responsibility to thirteen member universities.
 Southwest Texas State University was assigned the area of Tamaulipas.
 However, it was noted that some projects were not completed and some records were simply not accessible for microfilming.

 The project is described in Municipal and Parochial Archives of the States of Coahuila and Nuevo Leon, Mexico, 1599-1972.
 Under "Reasons for consideration" section there is a note that some of the projects were never started.
 Given that Texas State holds no record of the project and no microfilm from Tamaulipas, we concluded that the project assigned to Southwest Texas was one that did not get started.